gpulina/GPS-Distance-Duration/README.md

     6.2 **Great-Circle Haversine Distance and Comparison with OpenStreetMap API:** The code also computes the great-circle haversine distance between GPS coordinates as an additional feature.
 Then, it compares the calculated distances with those obtained from the OpenStreetMap API for the chosen profile (e.g., driving).

-   6.3 **Calculating the Closest Destination:** Some suggestions for extending the code to compute the nearest destination for each origin, potentially reducing the utilization of the OpenStreetMap API.
+   6.3 **Calculating the Closest Destination:** Suggestions for extending the code to compute the nearest destination for each origin, potentially reducing the utilization of the OpenStreetMap API.